sara5491/ArchiveTheAdventure/README.md

 * Allow users to click on a photo and it will take them to a page which shows the photo at its full size.
 * Allow admin to manage user accounts.
 * A more comprehensive search function.
+* Allow users to crop/resize their image so they can change the focus point.

 # 4. TESTING